Home page of www.weldreality.com.

 to Top

-The flux cored wires have been around for more than two decades.
+I found out that the flux cored wires we are using have been around for more than 25 years.
 Ed why did it

-take many in the the pipe / pressure vessel industry 25 plus years to accept these
+take many in the the pipe / pressure vessel industry so long to accept the FCAW process?

-Answer: If an organization does not have the required weld process expertise,
+The bottom line is If a company management does not have personell with weld process expertise,

-then the management does not have the tools or confidence necessary to implement
+then this company does not have the resources or confidence necessary to implement

 a major weld process change.

-The bottom line, for decades the oil / pipe
+The bottom line, for decades most of the oil and pipe

 As we are all aware,

-many SMAW pipe welders are often die-hard traditionalists who are
+many SMAW and GTAW pipe welders are often die-hard traditionalists who are proud

-of their SMAW skills and often less than enthusiastic to make a change to a process
+of their manual skills and often less than enthusiastic to make a change to a process

-and many would play around with the unfamiliar MIG equipment controls.
+and not undersatnding the process requirements they would then play around with the data and MIG equipment controls.
 Without

 optimum settings the flux cored consumables would not perform the way they were

 designed to perform.
-The stick welders would be disgruntled and resist the feeble
+The stick welders would be disgruntled with the FCAW process and resist the apathetic

-attempts by management for a cost affective weld process change.
+attempts by the inexperienced weld management to make the cost affective weld process changes.

 Steels | Yield